-- Immediately renew any nameplates or labels with incorrect or outdated information. - → Add any new values to the nameplate.
+- Immediately renew any nameplates or labels with incorrect or outdated information - Add any new values to the nameplate.
 If necessary, contact SAMSON to obtain a new nameplate.

-7.1 Throttling or on/off service
+7.1 Throttling service

 The maximum permissible supply pressure is specified in the order confirmation for the control valve.
-However, the supply pressure of the Type 3271 Pneumatic Actuator with 1000 cm2 actuator area must not exceed 6 bar in throttling service.
+It is, however, restricted to 6 bar in throttling service for the Type 3271 Pneumatic Actuator with 1400-60 cm2 actuator area.